sugarlabs/turtleblocksjs/plugins/carbon_calculator.md

 ### consume carbon

-It takes products as argument and consume it's carbon, i.e adds carbon to overall carbon emission.
+Takes products as argument and consume it's carbon, i.e adds carbon to overall carbon emission.

 ### get carbon

 Gets carbon emission consumed by `consume carbon`.
-Attach it to `print` or `show` block to get carbon Emission.
+Attach it to `print` or `show` block to get carbon emission.

 ### clean carbon